catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

 -+ small improv: add the proper lasconvdate in the db
-  - make sure its read only once when imported and not anzmore in the duplication management section -+ at pack mark as selected - Conflicting with Select functionality (is this useful? :) ) -+ vs blue maybe also yes blue
+  - make sure its read only once when imported and not anzmore in the duplication management section -+ at pack mark as selected - Conflicting with Select functionality (is this useful? :) ) -+ vs blue maybe also yes blue (blu happens also when small 1bite amybe 2 diff in filesize -+ standardiation delete
--+ small improv: Any change of song in the list should also save :)
--+ standardiation delete
 -+ third eye investig
 -+ CICAGO 26 25 original SONG FAILS AT PACK
 -+ usa peaches long naming fails at packing
+-+ some songs have preview in minutes (preview rename thing) recalculated at repack

 wip:
 - feat:		 Alternate No for duplicates logic